- EDI Services

 Data security and control are maintained throughout the transmission process using passwords, user identification and encryption.
 Both the buyer’s and the supplier’s EDI applications edit and check the documents for accuracy.

-Each trading partner has unique EDI requirements.
-These will include the specific kinds of EDI documents to be processed, such as the 850 purchase order used in the example above, 856 advance ship notices and 810 invoices.
+Each trading partner has unique EDI requirements that address their specific industry, region or standards.
+These requirements will include the specific kinds of EDI documents to be processed, such as the 850 purchase order used in the example above, 856 advance ship notices and 810 invoices.

 Almost any business document that one company wants to exchange with another company can be sent via EDI.
 However each EDI document must be exchanged with the partner in exactly the format they specify.